ErickGichuki/Managing-AWS-resouces-using-Terraform/Workspaces/Readme.md

 # Working with Workspaces/Modules/Variables/Remotebackend

-### Workspaces are used when managing multiple environments in a single infranstructure.
+### Workspaces are used when managing multiple environments in a single infrastructure.
  - Lets say we have 3 env; dev, stage and prod and the type of instances is different for all of them how will you do this?
-Workspaces come in now.
+Workspaces come into picture.
  - To create a workspace you run ```terraform workspace new``` to switch to a particular workspace run ```terraform workspace select```.
  - For this particular project we'll have 3 environments where 3 instances will be created.